-In connection with her retirement from the Company on February 1, 2018, Ms. Ramentol and the Company entered into a Separation and Release Agreement dated January 24, 2018 (the "Separation Agreement"), pursuant to which, in consideration for a release of claims, Ms. Ramentol received a lump sum cash payment of \$284,387.25, subject to withholding.
-In addition, pursuant to the Separation Agreement, the Company will pay the employer-portion of the monthly premiums due for continuation of medical, dental and vision plan coverage for Ms. Ramentol and her family under COBRA through January 31, 2019 and 50,000 shares of restricted stock awarded by the Company to Ms. Ramentol became fully vested on the effective date of Ms. Ramentol's retirement from the Company.
+In connection with the retirement of Ms. Ramentol, the Company's former Senior Group President, on February 1, 2018, the Company and Ms. Ramentol entered into a Separation and Release Agreement dated January 24, 2018 (the "Separation Agreement"), pursuant to which, in consideration for a release of claims, Ms. Ramentol received a lump sum cash payment of \$284,387.25, subject to withholding.
+In addition, pursuant to the Separation Agreement, the Company paid the employer-portion of the monthly premiums due for continuation of medical, dental and vision plan coverage for Ms. Ramentol and her family under COBRA through January 31, 2019 and 50,000 shares of restricted stock awarded by the Company to Ms. Ramentol became fully vested on the effective date of Ms. Ramentol's retirement from the Company.